-(EIPs), including emission fees, emission-allowance systems, and other economic incentives for achieving emission reductions.
+The 1990 Clean Air Act Amendments also authorize the inclusion in Title I State and Federal Implementation Plans (SIPs and FIPs) of Economic Incentive Programs (EIPs), including emission fees, emission-allowance systems, and other economic incentives for achieving emission reductions.
 Title I includes detailed provisions that rely partly on economic incentives to address one of the most intractable air quality problems: urban smog, the result of tropospheric ozone (O3) formation.
 O3 is formed in a photochemical reaction involving two precursors: NO_x and VOCs.
 Despite a 10 percent reduction in total VOC emissions and a 30 percent decline in VOC emissions from mobile sources, in the decade following the 1977 Clean Air Act Amendments only limited progress had been made toward the achievement of O3 standards.
-For 1988, U.S. EPA estimated that more than 100 cities, containing nearly half of the U.S. population, experienced one or more violations of the O3 standard.
-As a result of that experience and a series of modelling studies, the 1990 Amendments placed increased emphasis on strategies that combined NO_x and VOC reductions.
-Electric utilities account for 32 percent to 35 percent of U.S. NO_x emissions and a small fraction of VOC emissions.
-If
+For 1988, U.S. EPA estimated that more than 100 cities, containing nearly half of the U.S. population, experienced one or more violations of the O3 standard.13 As a result of that experience and a series of modelling studies, the 1990 Amendments placed increased emphasis on strategies that combined NO_x and VOC reductions.
+Electric utilities account for 32 percent to 35 percent of U.S. NO_x emissions and a small fraction of VOC emissions.14

-Title I establishes a five-step system of classifying O3 nonattainment areas; each more severe classification is subject to cumulative or more stringent controls.
-The Act requires serious or severe areas that are unable to achieve emission-reduction milestones to bump up to higher classifications, adopt contingency measures, or implement EIPs.15 In extreme nonattainment areas, adoption of incentive programs is mandatory in the event of a failure to achieve any emission-reduction milestone.16 The philosophy of Title I is that when prescriptive measures may be inadequate or inefficient air quality agencies should rely on EIPs.
+Title I establishes a five-step system of classifying O_3 nonattainment areas; each more severe classification is subject to cumulative or more stringent controls.
+The Act requires serious or severe areas that are unable to achieve emission-reduction milestones to bump up to higher classifications, adopt contingency measures, or implement EIPs.15 In extreme nonattainment areas, adoption of incentive programs is mandatory in the event of a failure to achieve any emission-reduction milestone.16 The philosophy of Title I is that when